 By Dave K.

 You could try using dye remover.
 It has to be dissolved in hot water first, but then could be sponged on.
 The canvas would have to be sponged with clean water to rinse it.
-The dye remover is sold wherever fabric dye is sold.

 Is it really that bad?
 I camp in a popup.
 You are camping!
 So long as the canvas is good, it certainly isn't thrifty to replace it.
 You could spend that money on so many other things!